 In addition, Short Hills is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Short Hills is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Short Hills’s overall crime rate is lower than average for the country.

-Despite being a small town, Short Hills has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Short Hills, a lot of people use the train to get to work every day though Short Hills is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Short Hills is an extremely ethnically-diverse town.
 The people who call Short Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Short Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Short Hills include Italian, Irish, Polish, Eastern European, and German.
+Important ancestries of people in Short Hills include Italian, Eastern European, Polish, Irish, and German.

 The most common language spoken in Short Hills is English.
 Other important languages spoken here include Chinese and Langs. of India.